List of built-in iOS apps: Translate

 Translate is a translation app released on September 16, 2020, alongside iOS 14.
 It functions as a service for translating text sentences or speech between several languages.
 All translations are processed through the device's neural engine, and as such can be used offline. iOS 16 introduced camera translation, allowing users to translate text on objects or physical documents in real-time.
 Translation is currently supported between 18 languages, including English (both British and American dialects), Arabic, Mandarin Chinese, French, German, Spanish, Italian, Japanese, Korean, the Brazilian dialect of Portuguese and Russian.

 TV

 TV, also known as Apple TV and formerly Videos, is a media player app used for viewing television shows and films purchased or rented through the iTunes Store, which can be accessed from within the app.
-It also houses original content from the Apple TV+ streaming service, and can even directly stream content from some third-party services through the a la carte video on demand "Apple TV Channels" service.
+It also houses original content from the Apple TV streaming service, and can even directly stream content from some third-party services through the a la carte video on demand "Apple TV Channels" service.
 The TV app can be used to index and access content from other linked video on demand services, allowing programs watched in other apps to appear in a user's Up Next feed, even if they are not subscribed through the Channels service.
-The TV app is also capable of broadcasting live sports and events, such as through the MLS Season Pass.
+The TV app is also capable of broadcasting live sports and events.